Last updated: July 2016

 Mortgages are usually the biggest financial ‘product’ that most people ‘buy’.
-As such they can be particularly lucrative for the banking industry – giving them ever more resources to invest in problem areas around the world such as the fossil fuel industry.
+As such they can be particularly lucrative for the banking industry – giving them ever more resources to invest in problem sectors around the world such as the fossil fuel industry.

 It is possible to switch mortgage provider in the middle of a mortgage period.
 Normally this is done for financial reasons, but could be done for ethical reasons too.
 It may involve up-front costs such as having a property surveyed again.

 You should always seek professional advice before you take on a new mortgage or make a decision to switch.
 A good place to find an independent mortgage adviser is unbiased.co.uk.

 Whether switching, or as a first time buyer, ordinary repayment mortgages are always best from an ethical point of view.
 Interest-only or ‘endowment’ mortgages, of which there has been much mis-selling in previous years and which rely on stock market investments, will always be problematic ethically – as well as less straightforward financially.

 Company behind the brand

 Santander is also involved in a number of ‘dodgy deals’ including mountain-top-removal coal mining in the United States, the Punta Catalina-Hatillo coal power project in the Dominican Republic and the Rio Madeira dams in Brazil.